 Colorado does not favor either the mother or a father more in determining who will receive the primary parental custody after a divorce.
 However, a civilian mother is often the person who takes on the primary caregiver role in military families, since almost 85 percent of armed service members are male.

 With military members working long hours and frequently traveling for TDY’s (temporary duty) and deployments, they typically face many obstacles when it comes to taking on full parental responsibilities.
 However, the court is still obligated to examine each parent’s ability and willingness to provide care for the child and take the best interest of the child into consideration.
-This means that a military member can be deemed the primary parent if they can provide the best care for the child.
-The military member must have a clear plan laid out for how the child will be cared for in the context of a busy military lifestyle.
+This means that a military member can be deemed the primary parent when they provide the best care for the child.
+The military member needs a clear plan for the care of the child in the context of a busy military lifestyle.

-If the civilian spouse is deemed the primary parent, they will typically be given parenting time and decision-making responsibilities during the majority of the year.
+If it’s deemed the civilian spouse the primary parent, they typically have parenting time and decision-making responsibilities for the majority of the year.
 For the service member in this situation, their parenting time would most likely be allocated during summer and other school breaks.

 A common post-decree custody issue that occurs is when a service member may be deploying.
-The servicemember needs to consider who they would like to provide care for their children should they be deployed, and the non-servicemember spouse needs to similarly consider who will care for the children should the other parent deploy.
-These are areas that non-servicemember families do not have to consider, but should be addressed in any dissolution where one party is active duty military or has the potential of deploying.
+The service member needs to consider who they would like to provide care for their children if deployed, and the non-servicemember spouse needs to similarly consider who will care for the children should the other parent deploy.
+Non-military families do not need to consider these areas.
+But where one party is active duty military or has the potential of deploying, it’s critical.

 When two active duty military members with children make the decision to divorce, allocating parental responsibility becomes slightly more difficult.
 In a contested case, the court will have to determine which military parent can best serve the interests of the child.
 If both parties wish to be the primary parent, the court may appoint a CFI or PRE to evaluate the situation and recommend a solution for a parenting plan.